DrewskiDB/Mental-Health-App/README.md

 ## Data Model and Storage

-All application state is managed locally in the browser via the **localStorage** API.
+All application state is managed In our Database via the **Supabase** API.

 **Storage Keys**
 - Entries are stored under: `journal_store_v1`